4Subsea/fourinsight-engineroom-utils-python/.github/pull_request_template.md

 - [] All COS are met.
 - [] All integration tests pass (if applicable).
 - [] New functions, methods and classes are added to the documentation.
+- [] New functions, methods and classes are tested (hint: check coverage report).